The Chamberlain Hrdlicka Business and International Tax Blog provides updates, developments, and insights on business

 Diana Gomez is a talented trial attorney with extensive experience in civil lawsuits in state and federal courts.
 She focuses on complex labor and employment disputes by providing a full range of employment law services to her ...

 Habeeb “Hobbs” Gnaim is a Shareholder in the Firm and serves as the head of the Firm's Tax Planning & Business Transactions Group.
 Mr. Gnaim previously served on the Firm’s Board of Directors and as head of the Recruiting ...

-Jaime Vasquez concentrates his practice on federal, state, and international transactional and tax controversy matters, including income, employment, sales, franchise, motor fuels, tobacco, and other excise matters before ...
+Jaime Vasquez is a tax attorney in San Antonio.
+Mr. Vasquez concentrates his practice on federal, state, and international transactional and tax controversy matters, including income, employment, sales, franchise, motor fuels ...

-Juan Vasquez, Jr. serves as the Co-Chair of the Firm's Tax Controversy Section and concentrates his practice on federal, state and local tax controversy matters, including in connection with examinations, administrative appeals ...
+Juan Vasquez, Jr. is a tax attorney in Houston and San Antonio.
+Mr. Vasquez serves as the Co-Chair of the Firm's Tax Controversy Section and concentrates his practice on federal, state and local tax controversy matters, including in ...

 Justice David Medina serves as a shareholder in Chamberlain Hrdlicka's commercial litigation and appellate practices in both our Houston and San Antonio offices.
 Justice Medina also serves as Co-Chair of the Firm's Appellate ...

 Kevin Sweeney is an experienced tax attorney and former federal prosecutor who specializes in defending clients in civil and criminal tax controversy and litigation matters.
 He focuses on high-stakes IRS audits, civil tax ...

 Larry Campagna has established a reputation as an authoritative litigator in matters of business litigation and white collar criminal defense, as well as federal, state and local tax controversies.
 For more than 45 years, he has ...

 Victor J. Viser is an associate in Chamberlain Hrdlicka's San Antonio office.
 He focuses his practice on federal, state, and international tax planning and controversy matters.